jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 > The FASTA file is not provided here due to the large size.

-For OTU clustering tself we need to define some parameter that have been adapted for shotgun data by LMAMR in Oklahoma, in a file named `02-scripts.backup/010-params_CrefOTUpick.txt`
+For OTU clustering itself we need to define some parameter that have been adapted for shotgun data by LMAMR in Oklahoma, in a file named `02-scripts.backup/010-params_CrefOTUpick.txt`